udoprog/pusher/README.md

       handles:
         - pusher.handles.file#FileHandle

-Using the above, the following command series will build and deploy the project.
+Using the above, the following commands deploy the project.

     #> pusher setup dev

-Update the local archive, prepare version 1.0 for deploy.
+This will create the following directories.

+  - /opt/deploy
+  - /opt/deploy/dev
+  - /opt/deploy/dev/revision (empty file)
+  - /opt/deploy/dev/releases/

     #> pusher update dev 1.0

+Update the local archive and download the required files for all associated modules, prepare version 1.0 for deploy.

+Before the update, the command "build now" is executed.

+This will create a tar file in *{root}.archive/core-local-1.0* that is ready to be sent to the server.

+    #> pusher deploy dev 1.0

 Deploy version 1.0 to the dev environment.
+This will update and create the following directories:

+  - /opt/deploy/dev/releases/core-local-1.0.tar
+  - /opt/deploy/dev/releases/core-local-1.0/

-    #> pusher deploy dev 1.0
+    #> pusher checkout dev 1.0

 Checkout version 1.0 in the deploy environment, this will only change symlinks and fire triggers.
 Rollback is applied if anything is unsuccessful.

-    #> pusher checkout dev 1.0
+This will create a symlink to current (or re-create one if something is already checked out).

+  - /opt/deploy/dev/current -> /opt/deplot/dev/releases/core-local-1.0/
+  - /opt/deploy/dev/revision (contains "1.0")

 Done!